itVityas/Bloom/README.md

 # back.ih.by

-This app tested on ubuntu 24.04, python 3.12
+This app tested on ubuntu 24.04 vs python 3.12, mint vs python 3.10

 To run this app:
 + install python3, pip3, python3-venv